 Battery charging via generator is often slow and shallow or barely work at all.
-This article shows just why, and how to find and fix the usual causes.
+This article shows just why, and how to find and fix the causes.

 Charging via generator 12 volt output

-A common experience in many a campground is hearing a generator plugging away most of a day in vain attempts to charge an RV battery.
-You can do it successfully once you know how and why.
+In many a campground, generators plug away most of a day, vainly attempting to charge an RV battery.
+You can do it successfully if you know how and why.

-Such output may charge a flat 100 amp hour battery to 40% or so within 6-8 hours – but that’s about it.
+Such output may charge a flat 100 amp hour battery to 40% or so within 6-8 hours.
+But that’s about it.
 From thereon charging virtually ceases.
-That generator’s nominally 12 volt output is fundamentally unsuitable for battery charging.
+That nominally 12 volt output is not nearly enough for battery charging.

 A good inverter generator charges batteries quickly and safely via a good quality charger from its 230 volt ac output.
 Pic: Honda.

 What type charger for battery charging via generator ?

-If you are planning to run air-conditioning etc you will need a 2000 or 3000 watt generator and 50 amp plus charger.
+To run air-conditioning etc you need a 2000 or 3000 watt generator and 50 amp + charger.
 These are best run from a Onan or similar generator.
-The smaller Honda/Yamaha type are not designed for long-term use.
-Also consider Dometic’s 2015 released TEC 29 petrol driven generator.
-It can generate a continuous 2600 watts.
-It is very quiet and has low emissions.
+Consider also Dometic’s TEC 29 petrol generator.
+It generates a continuous 2600 watts.
+It is quiet and has low emissions.

 Onan 2800 watt generator uses about 1.4 litres/hour.
 Pic Onan.

 Avoid cheap generators and chargers

 Do not even think about doing this with a $99 chain store generator.
-Apart from being hideously noisy and polluting their electrical output too is very ‘dirty’.
-The produce voltage spikes that can can and do damage so-called switch-mode chargers (or may not even run them at all).
+They are hideously noisy and polluting.
+Worse – their electrical output is very ‘dirty’.
+They produce voltage spikes that can and do damage so-called switch-mode chargers (or may not even run them at all).

 The late 2015 released Dometic TEC 29 petrol generator produces up to a constant 2.6 kW.
-It is ultra-quiet and has very low emissions.
+It is quiet and has low emissions.
 Pic: Dometic.